Art object made of contemporary cosmetics ‘Courage’

-So I came up with an idea to create art object combining horse and lipsticks.
-The horse is a symbol of power, masculinity, and strength.
-Contemporary cosmetics — beauty, grace, and femininity.
+So I came up with an idea to create an art object combining horse and lipsticks.
+The horse symbolizes power, masculinity, and strength: contemporary cosmetics — beauty, grace, and femininity.
 Embracing the theme of femininity and its’ expression through various forms in art, I’ve decided to merge the opposites into one.

-This was not the first time I’m making art piece out of contemporary cosmetics.
-While I have used 18’399 lipsticks to make a 3,03 meter Lipstick Tower art object and broke the Guinness World record for largest lipstick sculpture and used lipsticks to create another art object called “Giant Lipstick”.
-Also made an art piece of used cosmetics – 1969 colorful nail polish bottles were used to create stained glass “Glass Blowing”.
+This was not the first time I’m making an art piece out of contemporary cosmetics.
+While I have used 18’399 lipsticks to make a 3,03-meter Lipstick Tower art object and broke the Guinness World record for largest lipstick sculpture, and used lipsticks to create another art object called “Giant Lipstick.”
+Also made an art piece of used cosmetics – 1969 colorful nail polish bottles were used to create stained glass “Glass Blowing.”